You have been promoted multiple times because you made your number. In doing so, you had a set of performance conditions in the sales force.

 - You had an optimal sales structure that helped you determine direct vs. indirect coverage models.

-When you were making the number, these conditions were right.
+When you were making your number, these conditions were right.
 You didn’t push change as hard as you could.
-You were making the number and it was good.
+You were making your number and it was good.

 Good in Disguise

 The tough part is success doesn’t typically drive us to change.
 Perhaps you were making the number because you had a great product.
 Maybe it was the competitors’ weak offer.
 It could have been great reps that were fantastic at hunting new logos.
 Maybe you were in the right market.
 High tides raise all ships.
 You must balance leveraging past success with new best practices solving sales problems.
 You have earned your position and promotions.
 Don’t let your success trap you because you keep looking back.